-Deadline to cancel and receive a refund is three weeks prior to the first day of the tour due to hotel, meal and transportation commitments.
-Substitutions are allowed up to five business days before the tour.
+Deadline to cancel and receive a refund was three weeks prior to the first day of the tour due to hotel, meal and transportation commitments.
+Substitutions were allowed up to five business days before the tour.
 Eventbrite fees are nonrefundable and the remaining amount may be subject to an additional 10% processing fee.

 We recognize that unexpected conflicts with our tours can occur from time to time.
 The Water Education Foundation recommends you consider arranging travel insurance from a provider of your choice soon after tour registration to protect against such unfortunate events.

-MCLE credits are available only for California attorneys for an additional fee, and may be available for water plant/wastewater plant operators and other vocations/professions.
-Contact Nick Gray via email with any questions.
+MCLE credits were available only for California attorneys for an additional fee, and possibly available for water plant/wastewater plant operators and other vocations/professions.